 The answer to this question comes down to each individual Dachshund.

 As stated above, dog parents must consider health, age and other factors.

 Ideally your Dachshund should get at least one walk per day.

 A daily walk will help keep your Dachshund in great physical and mental shape.

 Walks are excellent for a dog’s mental stimulation.
 Sniffing is their way of connecting with the world.

-Let your Dachshund sniff during their walk every now and then (but make sure you’re not teaching them to stop every 5 feet) to stimulate their senses and workout their cognitive function.
+Let your Dachshund sniff during their walk every now and then to stimulate their senses and workout their cognitive function, but make sure you’re not teaching them to stop every 5 feet.

 Walks intended for exercise should maintain a steady pace.
 Stopping occasionally to let your dog sniff for a few seconds is ok but be careful not to let it become the norm.

 If you live in an apartment or a place without a yard, it’s fairly routine to go on a daily walk.